18+ Best Restaurants in San Pancho, Nayarit

 Menu: Varies depending on seasonal ingredients.
 Vegan & Vegetarian

-El Gallo is easily one of the most memorable places to sit down and enjoy breakfast.
-The entire restaurant is outdoors and makes for a perfect setting in the morning and at night for some pulque and salsa dancing!
+El Gallo is easily one of the most memorable places to have breakfast in San Pancho.
+The entire restaurant is outdoors, making it a perfect setting in the morning and at night for some pulque and salsa dancing!

-Enjoy Nixtamal blue corn enchiladas, quesadillas, or tacos, as you sit around the restaurants near ~100-year old tree.
+Enjoy Nixtamal blue corn enchiladas, quesadillas, or tacos as you sit around the restaurant’s nearly 100-year-old tree.
 The food is prepared using authentic traditional cooking methods from the region.

 Best time to go: Breakfast/lunch (for food) and at night after 6 pm (for pulque and other drinks + music, etc).